451hackathon/451-imp-report/draft-hrcRFC7725.md

 Accessibility
 =============

 The RFC can be currently implemented in two ways for resources.
 Either the server could either return a HTML file without any automatic redirect or a HTML file with an automatic redirect.
-The second option could interfere with accessiblity because disabled end users may not have sufficient time to use their accessibility software and hardware to read the status code and other details.
+The second option could interfere with accessibility because disabled end users may not have sufficient time to use their accessibility software and hardware to read the status code and other details.
 Therefore it is recommended that the RFC be updated to ensure that the display of a HTTP 451 status code response should be untimed and static to provide users enough time to read and use the content.

 Localization
 ============

-HTTP 451 status code implies a reference to legal reasons for making a content unaccesible.
+HTTP 451 status code implies a reference to legal reasons for making a content unaccessible.
 Those legal implications usually will concern a national legal framework that it will not be always easy to understand for non legal operators or users from different jurisdictions who are being affected by the lack of access for legal reasons.
 When it comes to localization for language, locale etc. the RFC does not explicitly provide for internationalization of text strings but implementers of the standards can localize the text strings nevertheless.

 Reliability
 ===========